Isopod00/Automatic-Soap-Dispenser/README.md

 This project was designed to help with slowing the spread of COVID-19.
 By eliminating the need to press down on or touch a soap or hand sanitizer bottle, the chance of spreading germs and getting others sick decreases.

 ## Electronics Used in this Project:
-Arduino Pro Micro, Ultrasonic Sensor, 9g Micro Servo Motor, Micro Slide Switch, 3.7v 18650 Lithium Ion Battery, Battery Recharging Circuit, Green LED
+Arduino Pro Micro, Ultrasonic Sensor, 9g Micro Servo Motor, Micro Slide Switch, 3.7v 18650 Lithium Ion Battery, Battery Recharging Circuit

 ## 3D Printed Parts Used in this Project:
 Height-adjustable enclosure that was printed in two seperate parts, Screw for locking in the height of the enclosure, and a Cover for the enclosure.
 The CAD files of all the 3D printed parts can be found in the CAD Files folder of the repository!